 In addition to Michael’s performance schedule, he is an experienced music administrator.
 He has held positions at the Rodgers and Hammerstein Organization, Schott Music, Brooklyn Philharmonic, Moab Music Festival, and Welltone New Music.

 Teaching is a passion for Michael.
 He has maintained private lesson teaching studios both on Long Island and in New York City.
 Michael currently teaches at a number of community music schools throughout Queens and Brooklyn, and teaches privately in Manhattan.
 While at the Musicorda music festival, Michael was a teaching assistant to Roberta Guaspari-Tsavaras, who is known for her work in inner-city schools in Harlem, NY.

-Laura Ware arrived in Astoria in 2007 with her two suitcases and a laptop after spending two years out on the National Tour of Mamma Mia! where she played the role of Rosie.
+Laura Ware, originally from Southern California, arrived in Astoria in 2007 with her two suitcases and a laptop after spending two years out on the National Tour of Mamma Mia! where she played the role of Rosie.
+Laura is an actress, singer, and director, having recently directed Art House Astoria's The Wizard of Oz Young Performer's Edition!
+In addition to being the Administrative Director for Art House Astoria, she is also the editor of the theatre website, StageAgent.
 Since arriving in New York, Laura has appeared on As the World Turns and on the Nickelodeon kids' show The Naked Brothers Band as well as in the World Premiere of Things As They Are in the New York Musical Theater Festival.
 Some of her favorite stage roles include Miss Hannigan in Annie, Maggie Jones in 42nd Street, and Reverend Mother in Nunsense among others.
-Originally from California, Laura holds a BFA in Acting and an MFA in Musical Theater and she is a member of Actors Equity Association.
+Laura holds a BFA in Acting and an MFA in Musical Theater and she is a member of Actors Equity Association.